‘God has blessed me’: Augusta restaurant owner recovers from stroke

 “He’s been in all of our thoughts and prayers and we’re just glad he’s back,” said Linda Sciarrotta.

-“I’m very commited to having a full 100 percent recovery.
+“I’m very committed to having a full 100 percent recovery.
 I believe I’m going to get that and I’m not going to give up until I do,” said Scott.